 skin is important but feeling safe with others is revolutionary

-A good step is to place your focus on why you have needed to project.
+Place your focus on why you needed to project.
 The more intense our reaction the more consuming the need to project this onto another.
 What are you trying to protect?

 How do we work with this defense mechanism that fails to either identify or address the underlying feelings it is sitting on?
 It takes courage to look within to see where we may have created some of the difficulties we have experienced.